Chapter 4 – Exports

 Where an accredited veterinarian has not personally determined the identification of animals inspected for export, the accredited veterinarian must establish and maintain evidence to demonstrate and defend under audit or independent examination how it is known that animals certified for export are the same animals that were inspected.
 The following conditions apply to animal identification in these circumstances:

-• a written protocol for inspections where individual identification is not completed by the accredited veterinarian must be provided to the local CFIA District Veterinarian and approved prior to use
+• a written protocol for inspections where individual identification is not completed by the accredited veterinarian must be provided to the local CFIA District Veterinarian and approved by the authoring district prior to use

-• the written protocol may only apply to 1 exporter/broker and must explain in detail how animal identification is performed
+• the AV must identify which feedlot(s) it applies to and explain in detail how animal identification is performed as it relates to inspection and certification

 • the written protocol must contain provisions for validation and verification of animal identification by the accredited veterinarian